NelsonAPenn/pizote/README.md

 - Code-first
   - LaTeX works great until you try do do something complicated.
 Third party packages for graphs, trees, etc. often don't work very well.
-- Integration with a great package manager
+- Integration with a great package manager: promotes third-party integrations
   - Best not to reinvent the wheel. `cargo` is perfectly suited for the job.
 - Sidestep HTML/CSS/Javascript
   - Most cross-platform solutions rely on this trio.
 However, when it comes to the issues below, I often find my self wishing for something else.